MMZaini/kafi-explorer/README.md

 ## Credit
 - My brother Ali for 'putting me on' to react and github copilot

-- Mr Peace not catching me make this in class instead of revising
+- Mr Peace for not catching me make this in class instead of revising

 - [MohammedArab1](https://github.com/MohammedArab1) with his [ThaqalaynAPI](https://github.com/MohammedArab1/ThaqalaynAPI) for his public jsons of al-kafi volumes 1-8 with gradings and thaqalayn links which saved me time scraping text, links and gradings my self, instead i could just sanitise his data to suit my needs.